csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

 ​
 ## Key Features
  For Administrators:
+* Login:
+    * Description: Administrators are allowed to login into their account.
+    * Details: using account number and password

  * New Location Creation:
-    * Description: Administrators can create new locations within the system.
+    * Description: Administrators can create new locations to manage
-    * Details: Admins can input location details such as name, description, historical significance, etc.
+    * Details: Admins can add locations to system

  * QR Code Generation:
    * Description: After creating a new location, administrators can generate a QR code for that location.
    * Details: Each location will have a unique QR code associated with it, allowing easy access for tourists.

  * Audio Management:
    * Description: Admins can manage audio content within the system.
    * Details: They can upload new audio files, edit existing ones, or remove outdated content.
-Each audio file is associated with a specific location.
+Each audio file can be associated with a specific location.

  * Link Location with Audio:
    * Description: Admins can link specific audio files with corresponding locations.